CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.3 Electrical wiring.txt

 ### 3.3 Requirements for increased protection requirements

-Listed below are exemplary proposals for requirements that exceed the state of the art level of protection and should be considered IN THE EVENT OF INCREASED PROTECTION.
+Listed below are exemplary proposals for requirements that go beyond the level of protection afforded by the state of the art and should BE considered AT INCREASED PROTECTION.
 The concrete determination takes place within the framework of a risk analysis.
 The letters in parentheses indicate which basic values ​​are given priority protection by the requirement (C = confidentiality, I = integrity, A = availability).

 #### INF.3.A13 Secondary Power Supply (A)

-The primary energy supply from an energy supply company's network SHOULD be supplemented with emergency care measures in the event of increased availability requirements.
+The primary energy supply from an energy supply company's network SHOULD be supplemented with emergency care measures in response to increased availability requirements.
 For this purpose, a sufficiently dimensioned central UPS and a network backup system (NEA) SHOULD be set up for the areas to be protected.
 It SHOULD be checked if the connections to the network operator should be redundant.
 NEA and UPS MUST be serviced regularly.

 #### INF.3.A14 A-B supply (A)